rdsea/bigdataplatforms/tutorials/nifi/README.md

 After successful with the above steps, now you can try different situations:
  - Now, as in the first example, we can define **ListFile**, **FetchFile** and **PutCSObject** to automatically store all the updates to a legacy database in a Google storage in csv format.
- - Add other processors to handle the change nicely
+ - Add other processors to handle the changes
  - Using Apache Kafka as messaging system for ingestion
  - Ingest the change into the right sink (database, storage)
  - Do it with a large scale setting